Athens, Alabama: History

 In 1822, local residents purchased 5 acre of land and constructed a building to house the Athens Female Academy.
 The school became affiliated with the Methodist church in 1842, and was eventually renamed Athens Female College.
 After becoming coeducational in 1932, the school changed its name again to Athens College.
 After being taken over by the State of Alabama in 1974, the college was converted to a "reverse junior college", offering the last two years of instruction for graduates of area community colleges.
 It is today known as Athens State University.

 Many homes in the central part of modern Athens date to the antebellum period, and are part of historic preservation districts.

 On May 2, 1862, during the Civil War, Athens was seized by Union forces under the command of Col. John Basil Turchin.
-After occupying the town on May 2, 1862, Turchin assembled his men and reportedly told them: "I shut my eyes for two hours.
+After occupying the town on May 2, 1862, Turchin assembled his men and reportedly said, "I shut my eyes for two hours.
 I see nothing".
 He did, in fact, leave the town to reconnoiter defensive positions, during which time his men ransacked the town.
 Turchin was later court-martialed over his treatment of Athens.
 The incident was controversial, and Lost Cause supporters vilified Turchin.